SpectralSplats: Robust Differentiable Tracking via Spectral Moment Supervision: Acknowledgments

 \section{Acknowledgments}

-We sincerely thank Gal Harari and Ido Sobol for help with code and visualization.
-Or Litany acknowledges support from the Israel Science Foundation (grant 624/25) and the Azrieli Foundation Early Career Faculty Fellowship.
-Avigail Cohen Rimon and Mirela Ben Chen acknowledge the support of the Israel Science Foundation (grant No. 1073/21).
+We thank Gal Harari and Ido Sobol for their help with code and visualization, and Matan Atzmon for insightful discussions.
+Avigail Cohen Rimon acknowledges support of the Miriam and Aaron Gutwirth Memorial Fellowship.
+Mirela Ben Chen acknowledges support from the Israel Science Foundation (grant No. 1073/21).
+Or Litany acknowledges support from the Israel Science Foundation (grant No. 624/25) and the Azrieli Foundation Early Career Faculty Fellowship.
+This research was supported by the Council for Higher Education in Israel under the Moonshot Project.

 \addtocontents{toc}{ }

 \titlerunning{SpectralSplats}

 \authorrunning{SpectralSplats}